 The first thing you need to know is how Chicken Salt got its name.
 ‘Cause “Vegan” and “Chicken” do not belong on the same label.
 Chicken salt is a seasoning invented in Adelaide, South Australia, in the 1970s to flavor rotisserie chickens and give them that appetizing golden-brown color when cooked.
-So there is no chicken in chicken salt.
 Gradually, the seasoning was tried on other foods, and soon there was barely a kitchen in Australia without it.
 It is as Australian as Vegemite.
 Except it’s easier to love for non-Australians.

-Khasha Touloei and Maynard Okereke, both transplants to the US and both from Australia, became friends at the University of Washington.
+Khasha Touloei and Maynard Okereke became friends at the University of Washington.
 Khasha was pursuing his goal of being a dermatologist, and Maynard was on his way to becoming a multi-hyphenate: engineer-entertainer-Dr. Hip Hop, a fun science guy encouraging kids into the science and tech fields.
 (He also appeared in a few movies during his “entertainer” phase.)

 Khasha and Maynard also shared a love of chicken salt, which they grew up with and which was not sold in the US.
 Khasha ordered some from Australia and was appalled when he saw the ingredients.
 Not only were they not healthy in general, but they also were not vegan.
 Another thing Khasha and Maynard shared was veganism.
 They were unwilling to accept a life without chicken salt, so they set out to formulate a healthy, vegan chicken salt and founded JADA Spices, LLC.